 - Carefully insert bread pan into Bread Maker and gently close the lid.
 Plug the power cord into a wall outlet.

 - Select “basic” bread setting.
-If available Choose crust color (I usually set Medium, but if you prefer set Light or Dark) and loaf size (2LB) and Press the Start button.
+If available, choose crust colour (I usually set Medium, but if you prefer set Light or Dark) and loaf size (2LB) and Press the Start button.